-The 30% ruling is quite beneficial since 30 percent of your salary is paid out on a tax free basis.
+The 30% ruling is very beneficial for employees, since 30% of your salary is paid out on a tax-free basis.
 From a tax perspective, the salary agreed upon between the employee and employer will be reduced by 30%.
 In return, the employee will receive a 30% allowance as reimbursement for expenses.
-The 30 percent ruling is meant as a compensation for the extraterritorial costs, basically the extra costs an employee coming from abroad has due to his relocation.
+The 30% ruling is meant as a compensation for the extraterritorial costs, basically meaning the extra costs an employee coming from abroad has due to his relocation.

 30% ruling requirements

-In order to obtain the benefits of the 30% ruling in the Netherlands, you are required to show a particular scarce skill or expertise and have to be recruited by a Dutch employer from abroad.
-Here you find the list of specific requirements:
+In order to obtain the benefits of the 30% ruling in the Netherlands, you are required to show a particular scarce skill or expertise, and you have to be recruited by a Dutch employer from abroad.
+The requirements are:

-- Prior to your employment in the Netherlands you need to have lived further than 150 kilometers from the Dutch border during the last 16 months out of 24 months;
+- Prior to your employment in the Netherlands, you need to have lived further than 150 kilometres from the Dutch border during the last 24 months;

-In case the 30% ruling has been granted, you can opt for partial non-domestic taxation which releases you from the obligation to pay taxes on your worldwide wealth in box 3.
-On top of this you will be exempt from tax on income from savings and investments, as well as taxation on dividends from substantial shareholdings, with some exceptions.
-Along with some other practical advantages, such as an easier procedure for acquiring a Dutch driving license, this makes the 30 ruling a great arrangement for expatriates.
+In case the 30% ruling has been granted, you can opt for partial non-domestic taxation, which releases you from the obligation to pay taxes on your worldwide wealth in box 3.
+On top of this, you will be exempt from tax on income from savings and investments, as well as taxation on dividends from substantial shareholdings, with some exceptions.
+Needless to say, but this is a very important point that shouldn’t be forgotten.